A recent tragic case highlighted the lack of a statutory duty of care owed by providers of higher education to their students.

-Natasha Abrahart, a student at the University of Bristol, suffered from social anxiety and took her own life on the day she was due to give a presentation to hundreds of fellow students.
+A recent tragic case highlighted the lack of a statutory duty of care owed by providers of higher education to their students.
+Natasha Abrahart, a student at the University of Bristol, suffered from social anxiety and took her own life.
+This was on the day she was due to give a presentation to hundreds of fellow students.

-The legal position therefore remains unclear, firstly as to whether or not universities owe a duty of care, and secondly, if they do, what that duty is, and what level of care is required.
+The legal position, therefore, remains unclear.
+Firstly as to whether or not universities owe a duty of care, and secondly, if they do, what that duty is, and what level of care is required.
 The Government has so far declined to legislate on the issue.

 The increasing concern about mental health is not an issue specific to universities.
 However, a recent study in The Lancet found that students are more at risk of depression and anxiety than their peers who go straight into work.
 This contradicts the notion that students’ difficulties are a reflection of wider social trends.